 Knowledge Transfer Partnerships

-The Knowledge Transfer Partnerships (KTP) programme was established to help businesses in the UK to innovate and grow.
-It does this by linking a company with a university and a recent graduate, called a KTP associate.
+The Knowledge Transfer Partnerships (KTP) Programme was established to help UK-based businesses to innovate and grow.
+It does this by linking a company with a university and a recent graduate, called a 'KTP Associate'.

 Benefits of taking part in a KTP